Revamped OxyContin was supposed to reduce abuse, but has it?

 An expert in pain treatment at the University of Kentucky, Brown led a panel of outside experts advising the Food and Drug Administration on opioids that have been reformulated to deter snorting and injecting.

-There’s just one problem: Neither the company that the makes OxyContin nor the FDA has allowed the experts to see data on whether it reduces abuse.
+There’s just one problem: Neither the company that makes OxyContin nor the FDA has allowed the experts to see data on whether it reduces abuse.

 “We asked for that data probably 40 or 50 times in last four or five years and were denied every time,” said Brown, whose term as an FDA adviser ended in March.